Home » chemical engineering » Effective Water Softening Techniques

 Methods for Treatment of Hard Water or Softening of Water

 The hardness producing salts can be removed from water by following two method.
-Each method treats hardness at different stages of water use.
-These approaches support safe industrial operations.
+Each method treats hardness at different stages of water use and supports safe and efficient operation in various systems.
+These approaches allow flexibility in design and application depending on water quality and usage needs.
+The treatment of hard water or softening of water remains essential for both domestic and industrial applications.

 External Treatment of Hard Water